Last Updated: January 2023

 So go ahead and click the little ! symbol in Gmail, or the little X symbol on Apple Mail.

 Nowadays, the Gmail option is called “Report Spam & Unsubscribe”, meaning that you also get removed from the list itself.
 Either way, you shouldn’t continue to see these emails come in.

 Another way to get these annoying messages out of your sight is to create a filter (on Gmail) or rule (on Apple Mail) that means automatic action will be taken on emails like these in the future.
 You can do all kinds of things with filters, such as putting the emails into folders or archiving them, but I recommend deleting them directly.
 Once this filter is set up, these emails will be ‘whisked away’ before you even notice them come in.
 And trust me, the fewer emails you have to process (even if all you do is read & delete them), the more energy and mental space you’ll have.

 PS.
-Try this strategy if someone’s feelings would be hurt by you clicking ‘unsubscribe’ from their list directly!
+You can also try this strategy if someone’s feelings would be hurt by you clicking ‘unsubscribe’ from their list directly!
+Pro tips. 👀

 How To in Gmail: